Skip to content Skip to navigation

 Pathogen

-The fungal pathogen Ploioderma lethale causes Ploioderma needle cast of two- and three-needle pines.
+The native fungal pathogen Ploioderma lethale causes Ploioderma needle cast of two- and three-needle pines in forests, managed landscapes, and Christmas tree farms (Sinclair and Lyon 2005).

 Hosts

-Based on samples submitted to the UMass Plant Diagnostic Laboratory, Ploioderma lethale most often occurs on Austrian pine (Pinus nigra) and pitch pitch (P. rigida) in southern New England.
-Additional hosts include red pine (P. resinosa), Japanese black pine (P. thunbergiana), and Mugo pine (P. mugo).
-However, the pathogen has a broad host range among other hard pines in eastern North America (Sinclair and Lyon 2005).
+Based on samples submitted to the UMass Plant Diagnostic Laboratory, Ploioderma needle cast occurs most often on Austrian pine (Pinus nigra) and pitch pitch (P. rigida) in southern New England.
+Additional hosts include red pine (P. resinosa), Japanese black pine (P. thunbergii), and mugo pine (P. mugo).
+However, Ploioderma attacks several other hard pines in eastern North America, such as slash pine (P. elliottii), longleaf pine (P. palustris), and loblolly pine (P. taeda) (Sinclair and Lyon 2005).
 Interestingly, the pathogen is not known to occur on five-needle pines.

 Symptoms & Signs